wyldphyre/KaomojiTray/README.md

 # TODO:
 - Make the UI better.
 Is ugly at the moment.
 - Options for whether to close the window when clicking on an emoji
+- Persist window size between sessions
 - Make a proper icon.
 Curently has a placeholder icon for the system tray
-- Add support for favouriting emoji and collecting them in a favourites category
+- Add support for showing recently used emoji
 - Look at adding some useful western ones, such as ¯\_(ツ)_/¯